indiqusdocs/stpi/docs/Guide/Compute/WindowsInstances/ViewingDetailsofWindowsInstances.md

 	    - VPC Name
 	    - Access Control

-## Launching Window Instance Web Based Console
+## Launching Windows Instance Web Based Console

 Launch the Windows instance web-based console to access and manage your Windows virtual machine through a web browser.
 The console provides a convenient way to perform administrative and management tasks on the instance.